BHSAI/AutoADMET/readme.md

 # AutoML

-This repository contains code to reproduce exploration and comparison of AutoML frameworks as applied to 5 binary classification ADMET endpoints: Chemical Mutagenicity (AMES), Drug-Induced Liver Injury (DILI), Cytotoxicity (Cytotox), Human Liver Microsomal Stability (HLM), and Mitochondrial Membrane Potential Disruption (MMP).
+This repository contains code to reproduce comparison of BHSAI's AutoML pipeline to the vNN-ADMET algorithm as applied to 14 binary classification ADMET endpoints:
+- Chemical Mutagenicity (AMES)
+- Blood-Brain Barrier (BBB)
+- Cytochrome P450 Inhibition 1A2 (CYP1A2)
+- Cytochrome P450 Inhibition 2C9 (CYP2C9)
+- Cytochrome P450 Inhibition 2C19 (CYP2C19)
+- Cytochrome P450 Inhibition 2D6 (CYP2D6)
+- Cytochrome P450 Inhibition 3A4 (CYP3A4)
+- Cytotoxicity (Cytotox)
+- Drug-Induced Liver Injury (DILI)
+- Cardiotoxicitiy (hERG)
+- Human Liver Microsomal Stability (HLM)
+- Mitochondrial Membrane Potential Disruption (MMP)
+- Pgp Inhibitors
+- Pgp Substrates

-All scripts in this repository are meant to be run in the base directory of the repository, i.e. the directory this readme is in.
+All scripts in this repository are meant to be run from the base directory of the repository, i.e. the directory this readme is in.

 # Setup